Rafael López Aliaga: Early life and education

 López Aliaga was born in Lima on 11 February 1961, but was raised in Chiclayo, Lambayeque Region.
 His father, Fernando López Aliaga, worked in the city's Hacienda Pomalca while his mother, Paula Cazorla, was from the Cajamarca Region.
-Both of his parents were chemical engineers.
+Both of his parents were chemical engineers, graduates of the National University of San Marcos in Lima.

-Upon graduating from San Agustín School of Chiclayo, López Aliaga was admitted to the Pedro Ruiz Gallo National University to study industrial engineering.
+Upon graduating from San Agustín School of Chiclayo located in Pimentel district, López Aliaga was admitted to the Pedro Ruiz Gallo National University in Lambayeque city to study civil engineering, ranking first in the entrance examination.
 He subsequently dropped out due to the political unrest of the 1980s.
 Relocating in Piura, he was admitted to the University of Piura to study industrial engineering, completing the degree in four years and graduating first in his class.
 He obtained a bachelor's degree in 1983.
 Later, he obtained a master's degree in Business Administration (MBA) at the University of the Pacífic, and completed the Senior Management Program (PAD) at the University of Piura.

 López Aliaga pursued a career in banking, serving at first in Banco Wiese, and as Corporate and Development Banking Manager at Citibank.
 Subsequently, he founded Peruvian Corp, a securities enterprise, and Grupo Acres, a hotel and railway finance company.
 Since 1999, he has been a co shareholder along with Lorenzo Sousa of PeruRail as well as Belmond's hotels and Trasandino Railway in Peru.